Depression

 The Different Types of Depression

-The Diagnostic and Statistical Manual for Mental Disorders (DSM-5) requires at least five of the primary depressive symptoms to be present for a depression diagnosis to be given.
+The Diagnostic and Statistical Manual for Mental Disorders (DSM-5) requires at least 5 of the primary depressive symptoms to be present for a depression diagnosis to be given.
 However, there are several different types of depression that may manifest in slightly different ways or at different times.

-For example, Major Depressive Disorder is associated with physical and cognitive symptoms that can manifest at any time, whereas Seasonal Affective Disorder (SAD) is usually only present during certain times of the year.
+For example, Major Depressive Disorder (MDD) is associated with physical and cognitive symptoms that can manifest at any time, whereas Seasonal Affective Disorder (SAD) is usually only present during certain times of the year.

-Perinatal Depression is found before or after a patient has given birth, whereas Premenstrual Dysphoric Disorder (PMDD) presents as severe depression before the menstrual cycle.
+Perinatal depression is found before or after a patient has given birth, whereas Premenstrual Dysphoric Disorder (PMDD) presents as severe depression before the menstrual cycle.

 • Oversleeping or sleeping at odd times